rapidexp/jquery-h5form/README.md

 And this will also fix several bugs of the Internet Explorer on submit, and will allow you to use the button element.

 __More information about the support of each browser, [please see here...](http://www.rapidexp.com/h5form)__

+And if you wish, you can get a smaller size javascript by removing unnecessary features.

 ## History

+### Version 2.4.1 (2012-06-26)

+** Added the custom download.

 ### Version 2.4 (2012-06-22)